tomalaforge/angular-challenges/docs/src/content/docs/challenges/testing/20-modal.md

 The goal of this challenge is to test the dialogs inside your application.
 To do so, we will test the full application like an end-to-end test will do.
 This means, we will test the `AppComponent` as a black box and react to events on the page. <b>No internal details should be tested</b>.
 The difference between an e2e test and integration test is that we will mock all API calls. _(All http requests are faked inside this application, but this would not be the case in a real entreprice application.)_

-You can play with it by running : `npx nx serve testing-modal`.
+You can play with it by running : `npx nx serve test-modal`.

 The file named `app.component.spec.ts` will let test your application using Testing Library.
-To run the test suits, you need to run `npx nx test testing-modal`.
+To run the test suits, you need to run `npx nx test test-modal`.
 You can also install [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) to execute your test by clicking on the `Run` button above each `describe` or `it` blocks.

-For testing cypress, you will execute your test inside the `app.component.cy.ts` and run `npx nx component-test testing-modal` to execute your test suits.
+For testing cypress, you will execute your test inside the `app.component.cy.ts` and run `npx nx component-test test-modal` to execute your test suits.
 You can add the `--watch` flag to execute your test in watch mode.

 # Statement